Lwówek Śląski railway station: Pre World War II

-After 1945
+Post World War II

 After 1945, the entire railway infrastructure at the station came under the management of Polish State Railways.
+The station was renamed to Lwówek nad Bobrem, and later to its modern name, Lwówek Śląski, in 1946.
 This period marked the beginning of the slow decline of the station's significance within the railway network structure in Lower Silesia, exacerbated by economic changes starting in 1989.
-Connections to Jelenia Góra were reestablished on 10 November 1946 after the reconstruction of tunnel entrances and bridge abutments destroyed by the Germans on 8 May 1945.
+Connections to Jelenia Góra were reestablished on 10 November 1946 after the reconstruction of tunnel entrances and bridge abutments destroyed by the Nazis in May 1945.
 In the 1950s, the first attempts to eliminate connections from Lwówek Śląski were made.
 In November 1950, the railway connection to Świeradów-Zdrój was discontinued.
 As a result, the Presidium of the County National Council in Lwówek Śląski appealed to the Regional Directorate of State Railways in Wrocław to resume traffic, which was ultimately achieved.
 Despite this, the connection was partially discontinued later on – in 1983, passenger services on the Gryfów Śląski–Lwówek Śląski section were suspended, and the section to Lubomierz was closed.
 Meanwhile, between 1960 and 1970, four sidings, a garage for railcars, and a side ramp were constructed.
 On 1 October 1991, passenger services on the Lwówek Śląski–Nowa Wieś Grodziska section were suspended, and the line was abolished in 1992.
-On 31 March 1996, passenger train services on the Lwówek Śląski–Zebrzydowa route were terminated but were reactivated on 9 December 2007.
-This connection was discontinued again on 12 December 2010, and after 23 days was reactivated (on 3 January 2011) by the Koleje Dolnośląskie company.
+On 31 March 1996, passenger services on the Lwówek Śląski–Zebrzydowa route were withdrawn but resumed on 9 December 2007.
+This connection was discontinued again on 12 December 2010, and after 23 days resumed once again (on 3 January 2011), with Lower Silesian Railways.
 This section was closed again on December 11 of that year.